 - Too many stages.
-This happens when the sales cycle is broken into a too granular series of stages.
-This makes it difficult to make sense of pipeline dashboard charts and reports.
+This happens when the sales cycle is broken into too many granular stages.
+Consequently, it’s difficult to make sense of pipeline dashboard charts and reports.

 - Ambiguous stages.
-When opportunity stages are unclear, salespeople will not be able to update the opportunity accurately.
-The result is managers cannot assess the sales pipeline with any confidence.
+When opportunity stages are unclear, salespeople cannot update the opportunity accurately.
+As a result, managers are unable to monitor the sales pipeline with any confidence.

 - Stages as milestones.
 This happens when stages represent a specific milestone or task (e.g. Meeting Booked, Proposal Sent).
-It is difficult to define a sales process or get a sense of what is happening on the Opportunity over time when this happens.
+Unfortunately, it is difficult to define a sales process or get a sense of what is happening on the Opportunity over time when Stages are defined in this way.

-To fix this opportunity mistake, take these actions:
+To fix this salesforce opportunity mistake, take these actions: